peaceinside.me

 As noted above, many cultures carry out ceremonies and rituals to celebrate the summer solstice as it was considered to be a significant time of the year since the Stone Age.

+One of the most popular summer solstice ceremonies is carried out in Stonehenge, a prehistoric monument in England.
 Stonehenge is one of the most famous historic monuments and it is believed to have a special connection with solstices.
 According to certain sources, the stones this monument is composed of were built as a guide to the solstices.
 On the day of the summer solstice, thousands of people gather around Stonehenge to watch the sunrise.

 The Great Pyramids of Giza, Egypt, also align with the sun on the day of the summer solstice.
 The sun sets exactly between the two pyramids of Giza when you watch it standing at the Sphinx.
 The celebration of the solstice in Ancient Egypt is one of the oldest celebrations of this astronomical event.
 In fact, New Year was celebrated on the day of the summer solstice in Ancient Egypt.